Myth Busting: The Productivity–Pay Gap (2022)

 Another important thing to mention is that the wage inequality gap has been happening at a different pace for executives and people working at an entry-level job.

-The data is significantly different for the top 10% of earners and the rest.
+The aforementioned EPI analysis data indicates the situation is significantly different for the top 10% of earners and the rest.

 Moreover, there’s a huge gap among the top 10% as well.